ikem-krueger/ikem-krueger.github.io/_drafts/2022-09-19-libreelec-optimizations-for-live-tv.md

     options brcmfmac roamoff=1

-Disable roaming, so the WiFi module sticks with whatever access point it connected.
+Disable roaming, so the WiFi module sticks with whatever access point it connected to.
 Makes the WiFi connection more reliable.

 ### /etc/sysctl.d/20-network.conf